-Vaccine How it is given Details Diphtheria, tetanus, pertussis (Whooping cough), polio One injection This is a booster dose of the vaccine your child had as a baby.
+Vaccine How it is given Details Diphtheria, tetanus, pertussis (Whooping cough) and polio (4 in 1) One injection This is a booster dose of the vaccine your child had as a baby.
 Measles, mumps and rubella (MMR) One injection This is a second dose of the MMR vaccine.
 If your child has not had the first dose yet, it should be given now and they should have their second dose one month later.
+A porcine-free vaccine option is also available (please see below).
 Flu Nasal spray This will be given in the autumn/winter by the immunisation team at the school.
-Children who cannot have the nasal spray for medical reasons will be offered a vaccination by injection.
+Children who cannot have the nasal spray for medical or faith reasons will be offered a vaccination by injection.